SupremeMalware/mr-robot-notes/README.md

 ![Weaponization](./site/images/mr_robot_shellcode.png)

-In this screenshot from **Mr. Robot**, Elliot is injecting [**`shellcode`**](https://en.m.wikipedia.org/wiki/Shellcode) ([`hexadecimal`](https://en.m.wikipedia.org/wiki/Hexadecimal) - a base16 numbering system - encoded computer instructions) that will be used to **exploit a PDF vulnerability.**
+In this screenshot from **Mr. Robot**, Elliot is injecting [**`shellcode`**](https://en.m.wikipedia.org/wiki/Shellcode) ([`hexadecimal`](https://en.m.wikipedia.org/wiki/Hexadecimal) - a base16 numbering system - encoded computer instructions) that **exploit a PDF vulnerability.**
 The PDF is later to a victim who is compromised after they open the file.

 ## Exfiltration